learn-co-curriculum/sinatra-ar-crud-lab/README.md

 #### Making our Delete "Button"

 In order to make a form that looks like a button, all we need to do it make a form that has no input fields, only a "submit" button with a value of "delete".
 So, give your form tag a method of `"post"` and an action of `"/posts/:id/delete'`, and the aforementioned button.
 Make sure to dynamically set the `:id` of the form action!
 You'll also need to make sure the form includes the hidden input tag to change the request from `post` to `delete`.
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-ar-crud-lab' title='Sinatra ActiveRecord CRUD'>Sinatra ActiveRecord CRUD</a> on Learn.co and start learning to code for free.</p>